jeremynoesen/AISpongeLite/README.md

 ## About

 AI Sponge Lite is a Discord bot that generates audio-only AI Sponge episodes with transcripts.
-It exists due to my liking of AI Sponge and its inner workings.
-I wanted to try to make a similar project for the fun of it.
+The episodes generated are mostly inspired by the original AI Sponge with a little inspiration from AI Sponge Rehydrated.

 ## Usage